 Medium Tension first string

-About the only heartening thing in all this is that the diameter differences between brands are so marginal that you should be able to get any HT string from any brand through the holes in your tie block.
+The only heartening thing in all this is that the diameter differences between brands are so marginal that you should be able to get any MT string from any brand through the holes in your tie block.
 Small mercies.

 The other value, that of tension, ideally could have been of great practical value but unfortunately isn’t.
 More so if you consider that some brands don’t stick to the 3 tension types but have extra options like Medium-Hard Tension, Extra Hard Tension and others.
 Hannabach alone offers 5 tension variants.